kongware/ftor/README.md

 * use [o, p, q, r, s] for generic object types
 * use [f, g, h, i, j] for generic functions
 * [name_] represents a slightly different variant of the function [name]
-* [$name]: represents either a native Symbol or helps to avoid conflicts with reserved identifiers
+* [$name]: may represent a native Symbol
+* [$name]: may be used to avoid conflicts with reserved identifiers
+* [$name]: may be used to allow numbers as leading character (e.g. $3rd)

 Functional programming doesn't mean to always use generalized names like `x` or `f`.
 Use speaking names for specific functions/variables and generic names for generic ones.
 The specificity of names is a good indicator of how generalized your functions are.

+Please note that ftor doesn't take care of naming conflicts within the library.
+You have to handle that yourself.

 ## Currying